Coronavirus: After ‘Sooryavanshi’, ‘Mulan’ release delayed

 The surge in the number of cases worldwide (upwards of 1.3 lakh) and increasing restrictions on the assembly of large crowds have already upended the Hollywood release calendar.
 The latest James Bond movie, No Time To Die, has been postponed from April to November.
 The new Fast and Furious production – the ninth in the moneyspinning franchise – has been delayed by a whole year, and will be out on April 2, 2021, instead of May 22.
 Also pushed is A Quiet Place Part II, which was scheduled for March 19.

 Mulan stars Chinese-American talent Liu Yifei, Hong Kong martial arts star Donnie Yen, and Singaporean actor Gong Li.
-Its release excluded China, where cinemas have been shut for weeks following the outbreak, but included India, which has over 70 positive cases.
-However, with movie chains shutting down in parts of India too – in Kerala, Delhi, Karnataka, Bihar and Jammu and Kashmir – and other states expected to follow suit if the number of the infected rises, distributors will be scrambling to minimise their risks.
+Its release excluded China, where cinemas have been shut for weeks following the outbreak, but included India, which has over 80 positive cases.
+However, with movie chains shutting down in parts of India too – in Kerala, Delhi, Karnataka, Bihar and Jammu and Kashmir, Maharashtra – and other states expected to follow suit if the number of the infected rises, distributors will be scrambling to minimise their risks.

 Disney spent $200 million on Mulan, Variety reported, adding, “Given how familiar the animated version is to global audiences, the new version of ‘Mulan’ was made to resonate with moviegoers around the world.
 But since theaters are still closed in China (where its release date was also in limbo), the studio was concerned about recouping its budget.”